asu-cis-capstone/awesome/Feedback.md

  5. Correct Google AdSense to be responsive
  6. Work with client to develop seperate social media postings

 ###### Primary feedback from users as well as client.
-Will continue to test as new features are developed and integrated.
+Content will continue to be tested as new features are developed and integrated into the web.
+Currently, this will continue with the development of the new events page and features that accompany it.